friedhardware/TorrentDirectories/docs/installation.rst

 Requirements
 ----------------------

+TorrentDirectories requires:
-TorrentDirectories requires Python 3.8 or later and libtorrent 2.0.0 or later.
+* Python 3.13 or later
+* libtorrent 2.0.0 or later
+* click 8.1.3 or later

+These requirements will be automatically installed when you install TorrentDirectories using pip.

 Installing from PyPI
 ----------------------